patrickbwarren/inkscape-grace-import/README.md

 ### Usage

 In Inkscape, Grace (`.agr`) files should now appear under File &rarr;
 Import, and can be selected for import.
-The conversion to EPS (PDF) is done automatically, and the subsequent dialogue is the standard one for importing EPS (PDF) files.
+The conversion to PDf via EPS is done automatically, and the subsequent dialogue is the standard one for importing PDF files.

 ### Copying